Chaosboiii/Chaotic/README.md

 	pip3 install -U -r requirements.txt`
 	```

-4. Paste your token into a file with the name `token`
+4. Paste your token into a file with the name `token` in the same directory as `Chaotic.py`

 5. Run Chaotic.py